apereo/cas/cas-server-documentation/protocol/SAML-Protocol.md

 ## Configuration

-SAML configuration in CAS is contained within the `application.properties` file.
 To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).

 You may also need to declare the following Maven repository in